Learn More About Eye Conditions

 Astigmatism is the most common type of refractive error.
 It is linked to an irregularly shaped cornea or lens.
 Patients with astigmatism have blurred vision at all distances.
 While a normal eye is shaped like a sphere, the eye of someone with astigmatism is shaped like a football.
 This causes light rays to focus more in one direction than the other, meaning only partial focus can be achieved at any time.

 Astigmatism can occur alone or alongside myopia or hyperopia and presbyopia.
-It is important to schedule an eye exam at one of our Austin, Burnet, Bastrop, Cedar Park and Georgetown centers for proper diagnosis and treatment of astigmatism.
+It is important to schedule an eye exam at one of our Austin or Cedar Park centers for proper diagnosis and treatment of astigmatism.

 How is Astigmatism Treated?

 Astigmatism can be treated with LASIK, ASA, AcrySOF® Toric lens implants, glasses, or contact lenses.
 At our eye centers in Austin, we offer laser vision correction for the simultaneous correction of astigmatism, hyperopia, and myopia.
 During the surgery, the cornea is made into a more spherical shape with an excimer laser.

 The eye surgeons with Texan Eye in Austin use advanced laser vision correction technology to treat patients with astigmatism.
 With the newest generation of VISX®, and NIDEK excimer lasers, our surgeons are able to correct astigmatism, hyperopia, and myopia during a single procedure.
 If you are considering refractive surgery, contact Texan Eye in Austin today to schedule a Refractive Surgery Consultation with one of our premier eye surgeons.